 Tropes associated with Falco:

-- The Alliance: Since the Goketsuji sisters are too weak to fight alone in this tournament version (the reason why they're tied together), they made an alliance with Falco to win the tournament
+- The Alliance: Since the Goketsuji sisters are too weak to fight alone in this tournament version (the reason why they're tied together), they made an alliance with Falco to win the tournament, being the Mid Boss of the game along with Goketsuji sisters.

 - No Celebrities Were Harmed: Clearly based on Sean Connery (by way of fellow gambler Joseph Joestar).